Anticolonial Curriculum and Pedagogy Project Aspirations

-The Daniels Faculty already has resources in place to advance anti-colonial, Indigenous-centred and anti-racist pedagogical practices through their more traditional course delivery methods.
-However, design studios, laboratories and fieldwork still largely reflect the traditional pedagogical models and scientific cultures within their disciplines.
-Therefore, Daniels aims to make their teaching and learning environments more anti-colonial, anti-oppressive, anti-racist, accessible and gender inclusive in a way that centres community-engaged learning and sustainable impact.
+Noting that the Daniels Faculty already has resources in place to advance anti-colonial, Indigenous-centred and anti-racist pedagogical practices through their more traditional course delivery methods.
+And further recognizing that, design studios, laboratories and fieldwork still largely reflect the traditional pedagogical models and scientific cultures within their disciplines, the project aims to support the development, review and refinement of tools and strategies to make teaching and learning environments more anti-colonial, anti-oppressive, anti-racist, accessible and gender inclusive in a way that centres community-engaged learning and sustainable impact.

 Outcomes

-This project engaged faculty across the John H. Daniels Faculty of Architecture, Landscape, and Design to better understand the strategies, resources, and techniques already in use to foster inclusive teaching and learning.
-Through consultations and data collection, the team identified existing practices across Daniels’ programs and disciplines, while also exploring the supports available to international and underrepresented students at the University of Toronto and beyond.
+Through a series of workshops, the project engaged faculty across the John H. Daniels Faculty of Architecture, Landscape, and Design to better understand the strategies, resources, and techniques already in use as well as propose new ideas to foster inclusive teaching and learning.
+Spread over the course of 12 months, these workshops were :

-To build faculty capacity and embed inclusive practices across the curriculum, the team facilitated conversations and workshops involving students, faculty, staff, community partners, and external colleagues.
+Beyond the formal workshop environment, in order to build faculty capacity and embed inclusive practices across the curriculum, the team facilitated conversations involving students, faculty, staff, community partners, and external colleagues.
 These efforts supported a collective shift toward more inclusive, responsive, and anti-colonial teaching approaches.

 - Prospective Steps Towards Anti-Colonial Education at Daniels: A guide with suggestions for inclusive syllabus language, course content, and pedagogical strategies